toolness/security-adventure/README.md

 alert dialog anymore (you will have to log out and log back in for the HttpOnly cookie to be set properly).

-When you're done, run `bin/verify.js httponly` to verify that your solution works.
+Run `bin/verify.js httponly` to verify that your solution works.

 <!-- section: csp -->